ippunippuni/ippunippuni.github.io/acceptedpapers.md

 Haewoon Kwak, Jisun An.

-**The Curse of Mass Appeal and How to Accurately Study Online Social Listening**
+**Measuring Click and Share Dynamics on Social Media: A Reproducible and Validated Approach**
 Lucy X. Wang, Arthi Ramachandran, Augustin Chaintreau.